semir-t/pmps/README.md

 # pmps
 Learning material and examples for course AR207 at FE Tuzla
+# Software requirements
+We are using hte Makefile to compile the firmware.
+Additionaly, for each example there is the STMCubeIDE project that can be importerd to this IDE.
+STMCubeIDE can be downloaded from the following link (https://www.st.com/en/development-tools/stm32cubeide.html)
 # Hardware requirements
 For this course we will need following components:
 - STM32F407 Disco Board (https://www.st.com/en/evaluation-tools/stm32f4discovery.html)